dougbtv/sectivum/README.md

 Sectivum
 ---

-A Perl-inspired language for Ethereum.
+A Perl-inspired language for writing Ethereum contracts.
 With a hint of inspiration from c++.

 <sub>(*Pssst, It compiles Serpent [aka CLL], too*)</sub>